TRUWD/WickedFramework/README.md

 * Tested in IE7+, Firefox, Chrome and Safari
 * Optional extensions

-Visit http://www.kimlarocca.com/playground/WickedFramework/ for a working demo!
+Visit http://www.WickedFramework.com for a working demo, layouts and more info.